SNefertitiB/AuxDjangoProject/README.md

 The point of the game is to have the most correct guesses about who added which song(s)

+## About the project
+Who's on Aux is a personal project that I came up with as a chance to building my full stack skills -- of course I also think it will be a fun game to play with my friends at parties!

+It has a python backend built with django.
+At the time of writing this, the front end is HTML + Bootstrap 5.
+I'm hoping use the project to learn JavaScript to make the front-end more dynamic once the basic structure is in place.

+It also uses the spotify API to manage the playlists.

 ## Getting started
 After cloning this repo, you'll need to add and configure some files to get started